-ABU DHABI — The Royal Saudi Navy is seeking to purchase 10 Sikorsky MH-60R Sea Hawk helicopters as part of its naval expansion program.
+ABU DHABI — The Royal Saudi Navy is lookingseeking to purchase 10 Sikorsky MH-60R Sea Hawk helicopters as part of its naval expansion program.

-The Saudi Navy's interest in the helicopters was reported by Defense News in February in a letter of request (LoR) from the Saudi government to the US Navy, detailing requirements for the Saudi Eastern Fleet replacement program,according to sources at the Abu Dhabi International Defence Exhibition.
+The Saudi Navy's interest in the helicopters was reported by Defense News in February in a second letter of request (LoR) from the Saudi government was presented to the US Navy, detailing requirements for the Saudi Eastern Fleet replacement program, barely a month after an initial request was sent, according to sources at the Abu Dhabi International Defence Exhibition.

-According to the sources, the Saudi naval expansion program was estimated to be worth as much as $16 billion.
+According to the sources, the Saudi naval expansion program, was estimated to be worth be worth as much as $16 billion.

 Among the highlights of the February LoR reported by Defense News were:

 - Four 3,500-ton "frigate-like warships" capable of anti-air warfare, armed with an eight-to-16-cell vertical launch system (VLS) capable of launching Standard SM-2 missiles; fitted with an "Aegis or like" combat system using "SPY-1F or similar" radars; able to operate Sikorsky MH-60R helicopters; with a speed of 35 knots.

 - class="li1">Six 2,500-ton warships with combat systems compatible with the frigates, able to operate MH-60R helos.